vogarko/map2loop/README.md

 Decimated estimated dips on basal contacts as csv file<br>
 Decimated pluton margins with dips as csv files<br>
 <br>
-Does not deal with intrusions yet.<br>
+Does not deal with sills yet.<br>
 Sample code to feed to gempy, but second sample code that does it better broken!<br>
 <br>
-Standalone map2model code from Vitaliy provides fault/fault and fault/strat relationships (but has a bug right now)<br>
+Standalone map2model cpp code from Vitaliy provides fault/fault and fault/strat relationships (but has a bug right now)<br>

 # Installation
 For the moment installation uses:<br>